-- time study; - b) provide a structured and progressive research training programme which is an adequate foundation for doctoral study or a research career in industry or the public sector; - include a grounding in research techniques relevant to the broad disciplinary area.
-At least one core module should be concerned with research methods including awareness of ethical issues and, where relevant, health and safety matters; - d) include a significant research component, which enables the student to demonstrate initiative and creativity and is assessed by means of a written report.
-The research component should form a significant proportion (at least 75 credits) of the whole programme and must be greater than the research dissertation for MA/MSc awards in the same discipline; - e) include elements designed to broaden students' experiences by equipping them with a range of transferable skills.
+- a. be a free-standing and formally examined prescribed programme of full-time study beyond the bachelor degree level of at least one calendar year or its equivalent in part-time study; - b. provide a structured and progressive research training programme which is an adequate foundation for doctoral study or a research career in industry or the public sector; - c. include a grounding in research techniques relevant to the broad disciplinary area.
+At least one core module should be concerned with research methods including awareness of ethical issues and, where relevant, health and safety matters; - d. include a significant research component, which enables the student to demonstrate initiative and creativity and is assessed by means of a written report.
+The research component should form a significant proportion (at least 75 credits) of the whole programme and must be greater than the research dissertation for MA/MSc awards in the same discipline; - e. include elements designed to broaden students' experiences by equipping them with a range of transferable skills.